mohamed-mahmoud377/Payment-Gateway--Graduation-project/README.md

 - [Jest](https://jestjs.io/) for testing
 ### You can view all the services endpoints  docs from [postman workspace](https://www.postman.com/planetary-water-344318/workspace/payment-gateway-gp)
 #### To test these endpoints you should run it in the production env
-**Note that** we are deploying all of our services on a [digitalOcean](https://www.digitalocean.com/) cluster that may not be available at any point of time in the future <br>
-which means that may need to run the code locally to test it.
+**Note that** we are deploying all of our services on a [digitalOcean](https://www.digitalocean.com/) cluster that may not be available at any point of time in the future which means that may need to run the code locally to test it.